 One mushroom can produce millions of spores.
 They come in many different colours and can look like dust coming out of your mushrooms.
-Spores of the most common psychoactive psilocybe cubensis variety are typically dark brown purple to almost black.
+Spores of the most common psychoactive psilocybe cubensis variety are typically dark brownish purple to almost black.

 Hyphae and Mycelium